‘Sword Art Online’ Season 3: SAO Alicization Release Date Hinted To Be After Alternative Gun Gale Online Anime

 — Sword Art Online HD (@SAO_HD) December 28, 2017

 It’s also currently unknown whether the Sword Art Online Alternative: Gun Gale Online release date will be in 2018.
-However, the timing makes sense since Yen Press announced at Anime NYC 2017 that they have licensed the AGGO novel series for releasing the English translation.
+However, the timing makes sense since Yen Press announced at Anime NYC 2017 that they have licensed the AGGO novel series to release the English translation.
 The release date for Volume 1 is June 19, 2018, and Volume 2 is scheduled for July 24, 2018.
-(The first volume of the English GGO manga was also released in November of 2017.)
+The first volume of the English GGO manga was also released in November of 2017.

-The interview article in Dengeki Bunko Magazine Volume 59 also touched on Sigsawa’s love of guns (which are very difficult to own in Japan).
+The interview article in Dengeki Bunko Magazine volume 59 also touched on Sigsawa’s love of guns, which are very difficult to own in Japan.
 In a 2017 interview with Anime News Network, Sigsawa said that he enjoys helping out other authors with his gun knowledge when they come to him asking for “detailed information about guns.”

 Aside from the Alice Character Book, the magazine will also include a double-sided pencil board, featuring Alicization Kirito on one side and LLENN from AGGO on the other.
 Additionally, the magazine will have a featured article on Sword Art Online and Gun Gale Online anime.